biicode/docs/start/createworkspace.rst

 As you can see, it's possible to set a default programming language as well as a default IDE.
-Now you have created the biicode workspace that will containt all your code!
+Now you have created the biicode workspace that will contain all your code!

+If you haven't finished the Installation and Setup, keep going :ref:`here<installation>`.